 On the EHRI portal (https://portal.ehri-project.eu/):

-The party responsible for processing the personal data in the sense of the Dutch Personal Data Protection act is NIOD.
-Duly justified complaints should be sent to firstname.lastname@example.org or to NIOD's postal address (addressed to its Director).
+The party responsible for processing the personal data in the sense of the GDPR and Dutch personal data protection regulation is NIOD.
+Duly justified and substantiated complaints should be sent to firstname.lastname@example.org or to NIODs postal address (addressed to its Director).

 Should you have any questions and/or complaints about the safeguarding of your privacy within EHRI, please contact our Data Protection Officer (DPO):

 Telephone/email: +31 (0)20 551 0736 / +31 6 1565 7366 / email@example.com